microsoft/finops-toolkit/docs/README.md

 > ![Version 0.0.2](https://img.shields.io/badge/version-0.0.2-lightgrey) &nbsp; ![Status: Proposed](https://img.shields.io/badge/status-proposed-lightgrey) &nbsp;<sup>→</sup>&nbsp; [![Go to issue](https://img.shields.io/github/issues/detail/state/microsoft/cloud-hubs/60)](https://github.com/microsoft/cloud-hubs/issues/60)
 >
-> 🆕 _Change the notes for storage to: Data is ingested into the `ms-cm-exports` container and transformed when moved into the `ingestion` container.
-Do not store use the `ms-cm-exports` container for anything other than Cost Management exports.
+> 🆕 _Change the notes for storage to: Data is ingested into the `msexports` container and transformed when moved into the `ingestion` container.
+Do not store use the `msexports` container for anything other than Cost Management exports.
 If manipulating data, please do that in the `ingestion` container after the transform pipeline completes.
 Don't remove or rename columns, as that can break Power BI reports._

 If you access data in storage or are creating or customizing Power BI reports, please refer to the [data dictionary](data-dictionary.md) for details about the available columns.